How to Build a Blackberry Trellis: a simple way to grow thornless blackberries

 How to build a Blackberry Trellis: a simple way to grow thornless blackberries.
 Wood, wire, and eyelet screws are all you need to build a simple blackberry trellis.
 This is an inexpensive way to grow thornless blackberries in the vegetable garden.
 There's a video showing how I built mine at the end of this piece #lovelygreens #growyourown #vegetablegarden #diygarden #blackberries #gardening #gardeningtips

 I’ve had some people ask why would you bother growing blackberries when you can pick them wild.
-There are two reasons really.
+There are two reasons, really.
 First of all, no thorns, and secondly the berries on the cultivated bushes are bigger and sweeter than those in the wild.
-Did I mention that they’re not invasive either?
+Did I mention that they’re not invasive?
 Unlike wild brambles, they don’t grow where they’re not supposed to.
-However, their long trailing canes do need support which is why you’ll need to build a trellis for them.
-These are my simple instructions for how to build a blackberry trellis.
+However, their long trailing canes do need support, which is why you’ll need to build a trellis for them.

 Build a Blackberry Trellis in Winter

 If you’re ordering plants online, your blackberry bushes can arrive in the winter as dormant and bare-root plants.
-Before you have them in hand you should set aside an afternoon to install a simple blackberry trellis.
-It will give the canes something to grow on, make harvesting the berries easier, and can create a nice boundary fence.
+Before you have them in hand, you should set aside an afternoon to install a simple blackberry trellis.
+It will give the canes something to grow on, make harvesting the berries easier, and create a nice boundary fence.
 I have mine running along the bottom of my veggie patch.

-Once you have the trellis built, you can plant a bare root berry bush near each post.
+Once you have the trellis built, you can plant a bare-root berry bush near each post.
 As the canes grow, you can tie them onto the wires with string.
 Thornless blackberries fruit on second-year wood and then those canes brown and wither after summer ends.
 They’ll need to be pruned over the winter and removed from the wires.
 New growth is then tied on for the next year’s harvest.

 How to build a Blackberry Trellis: a simple way to grow thornless blackberries.
 Wood, wire, and eyelet screws are all you need to build a simple blackberry trellis.
 This is an inexpensive way to grow thornless blackberries in the vegetable garden.
 There's a video showing how I built mine at the end of this piece #lovelygreens #growyourown #vegetablegarden #diygarden #blackberries #gardening #gardeningtips